murjo06/GastroFocap/README.md

 ### Uploading the firmware

 Upload the [esp32.ino](esp32.ino) file to an ESP32 S3.
 If your module has PSRAM, you'll have to change the pins, since the PSRAM uses pins 35, 36, and 37 on the S3.
+The PCB won't work in that case.

 Alternatively, you can use an Arduino Nano and upload the [arduino.ino](arduino.ino) file, but this only contains flatcap functionality.